tzf101/VITD/README.md

 # the_linguists at BLP-2023 Task 1: A Novel Informal Bangla Fasttext Embedding for Violence Inciting Text Detection

 This repository contains the resources and findings of the paper titled "the_linguists at BLP-2023 Task 1: A Novel Informal Bangla Fasttext Embedding for Violence Inciting Text Detection".
-The paper was presented at the Proceedings of the First Workshop on Bangla Language Processing (BLP-2023) in December 2023, Singapore.
+The paper was presented at the Proceedings of the First Workshop on Bangla Language Processing (BLP-2023) in EMNLP on December 2023, Singapore.

 ### Authors
 - Md.
 Tariquzzaman